ChrisE1911/Capstone_project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Here is some examples of the functionality within the site:
+Here are some examples of the functionality within the site:

 ### Logging in
 Users will be able to log in with a previous account (if signed up in the past) or sign up and create a brand new account